Credit Lines vs Overdrafts

 Whilst an overdraft can be handy for short-term use, it is usually not advised for large purchases or for longer-term borrowing as the daily interest means it can end up being more expensive than using an alternative credit facility that is better suited for your longer-term needs.

 You can only get an overdraft with a bank where you already have a current account.
 If you wanted to apply for an overdraft with a different bank to get a better interest rate it would mean transferring your bank account or opening a new one.
-Though it’s not the most difficult process, it can be time consuming especially when you need access to funds quickly.
+Though it is not the most difficult process, it can be time consuming especially when you need access to funds quickly.
 The bank can also choose to reduce your credit limit or request repayment at any time, though this might only occur if you are continuously using up or going over your arranged overdraft limit, and you do not have enough money regularly coming into your account.

 The flexibility an overdraft offers can be useful in the event of an unexpected expense, however over time it may lead to unnecessary purchases, given the ease with which you can access funds.
 It can also take your bank some time to update your available balance so if you have made a number of transactions within a short period, you may be more likely to spend more than your overdraft allows which could lead to further interest charges.